-Service members can cancel mobile phone contracts after receiving orders to relocate for a period of at least 90 days to a location that does not support the contract.
+Service members and spouses or dependents of Service members who accompany the Service member when relocating can cancel certain consumer contracts after receiving orders to relocate for a period of at least 90 days to a location that does not support the contract.
+Certain consumer contracts includes commercial mobile service; telephone exchange service; internet access service; mulitchannel video programming service; gym membership or fitness program; or home security services.